 Getting started

-Before you plug the Development Kit in for the first time, it's worth familiarizing yourself with both all the ports on the back of the device.
+Before plugging the Development Kit in for the first time, it's worth familiarizing yourself with both: the ports on the back of the device as well as the First boot procedure.

 Connectors